Financial inclusion information for professionals and volunteers

 If you are an adviser and wish to receive regular (about weekly) emails with the latest benefit changes and issues, please email firstname.lastname@example.org and ask to be added to 'advisers email'.

 This weekly email includes information and news items on issues related to financial inclusion and homelessness prevention, including future dates of partnership meetings and other items of interest.

 If you want to subscribe to Active Inclusion Newcastle information updates, please email email@example.com and send your email address and contact number.

 Newcastle City Council’s Active Inclusion Service provides the following free training opportunities for Newcastle City Council and non-Newcastle City Council professionals, volunteers and Councillors.

 We have 'live' training via Teams and E-learning modules:

-This ‘Introduction to Benefits’ session gives a very basic overview of the benefits system, its structure, basic rules, who can claim what, claims, payments and challenging decisions, some problem areas and how to avoid them in the first place.
-Also explained is practical information about the benefit administrators, where you can get further information and advice for staff and the public.
+This ‘Introduction to Benefits’ session gives a very basic overview of the benefits system, its structure, basic rules, who can claim what, payments, challenging decisions and important key points.
+Also explained is where you and residents can get further support and information.
 This 'live' via Teams session also allows for questions and should last no longer than two and a half hours.